Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 How do I know if my vitamin C has oxidized?

 L-ascorbic acid serums turn from clear or pale yellow to dark orange or brown when they oxidize.
-At that point, the active dose has dropped sharply and may irritate skin.
+At that point, the active dose has dropped sharply and may irritate skin rather than help it.
+Delivered vitamin C also clears from skin tissue with a half-life of around four days, which is part of why dermatologists recommend daily reapplication rather than treating one application as lasting protection (Pinnell et al., Dermatol Surg 2001, PMID 11207686).
 Store the bottle in a cool, dark drawer and replace within 3-6 months of opening.

 Does vitamin C replace sunscreen?